configcat/docs/website/docs/sdk-reference/dotnet.md

 });
 ```

-:::caution
-We strongly recommend you to use the `ConfigCatClient` as a Singleton object in your application.
+:::info
-You can acquire singleton client instances for your SDK keys using the `ConfigCatClient.Get(sdkKey: <sdkKey>)` static factory method.
+You can acquire singleton client instances for your SDK keys using the `ConfigCatClient.Get(sdkKey: "<sdkKey>")` static factory method.
 (However, please keep in mind that subsequent calls to `ConfigCatClient.Get()` with the _same SDK Key_ return a _shared_ client instance, which was set up by the first call.)

 You can close all open clients at once using the `ConfigCatClient.DisposeAll()` method or do it individually using the `client.Dispose()` method.
 :::